 To add products and assign design IDs:

-- Navigate to the product copy feature and enter your product (style number or name).
+- Navigate to the Products & Categories > Product Copy feature and enter your product (style number or name).

-- Next, you can filter through product categories and use the Control+F or Command+F function to find a particular style number in a given category.
-Alternatively, you can search by style number in the search.
+- Next, you can drop down a filtering option to find a particular style number in a given category.
 Filter through the search results to find the PromoStandards version of the product, as seen below:

 - Once you find the product(s) you're looking for you, simply drag and drop on the right-hand side of the product copy window.
 For more information about the product copy feature, please consult your BrightStores representative.

-- After you've selected all of your products and clicked Copy Product (top right), await the email notification confirming you're products have been loaded into the catalog.
+- After you've selected all of your products and clicked Copy Product (bottom right), await the email notification confirming you're products have been loaded into the catalog.
 This can take several minutes.

 - Update the Product Vendors field for each product to reflect Scalable Press.
 The field will be populated with the supplier of the product following the initial import - i.e. SanMar (PromoStandards).
 Please note, to enable the Vendor Push API calls, you must update the vendor to Scalable Press.